drunkard/ceph-readable-doc/html/_sources/man/8/rbd.rst.txt

   backend that the data is incompressible, disabling compression in aggressive mode (since 5.8).

+* ms_mode=legacy - Use msgr1 on-the-wire protocol (since 5.11, default).

+* ms_mode=crc - Use msgr2.1 on-the-wire protocol, select 'crc' mode, also
+  referred to as plain mode (since 5.11).
+If the daemon denies 'crc' mode, fail the connection.

+* ms_mode=secure - Use msgr2.1 on-the-wire protocol, select 'secure' mode
+  (since 5.11).  'secure' mode provides full in-transit encryption ensuring both confidentiality and authenticity.
+If the daemon denies 'secure' mode, fail the connection.

+* ms_mode=prefer-crc - Use msgr2.1 on-the-wire protocol, select 'crc'
+  mode (since 5.11).
+If the daemon denies 'crc' mode in favor of 'secure' mode, agree to 'secure' mode.

+* ms_mode=prefer-secure - Use msgr2.1 on-the-wire protocol, select 'secure'
+  mode (since 5.11).
+If the daemon denies 'secure' mode in favor of 'crc' mode, agree to 'crc' mode.

+* udev - Wait for udev device manager to finish executing all matching "add" rules and release the device before exiting (default).
+This option is not passed to the kernel.

+* noudev - Don't wait for udev device manager.
+When enabled, the device may not be fully usable immediately on exit.

 `rbd device unmap` 选项：

 * force - 让某一已打开的块设备强制取消映射（从 4.9 起支持）。\
   其驱动会等待当前的请求完成之后再 unmap ；在 unmap 初始化之后\
   再发给驱动的请求会失败。

+* udev - Wait for udev device manager to finish executing all matching "remove" rules and clean up after the device before exiting (default).
+  This option is not passed to the kernel.

+* noudev - Don't wait for udev device manager.

 实例